A weekend break in Bath is a perfect choice to combine history, a bit of pampering at the Spa, excellent food, and a touch of romance.

 Acorn Vegetarian Kitchen – A small and cozy restaurant, serving delicious vegetarian dishes made from the best fresh local products.
 The colors and presentation are beautiful.

 Note: This post contains affiliate links to carefully selected products and services.
-This means that if you make any purchase, the price for you is the same while I earn a small commission that helps me run the website.
+This means that if you make any purchase, I earn a small commission at no extra cost for you.

 Pin for Later!